-This course will address the essential biblical leadership characteristics that enable church leaders to engage the church revitalization process with effectiveness.
-It will consider the revitalization themes throughout the Old and New Testaments and the strongest leadership traits of those who God used to bring new life to His people.
+This course will address the foundational concepts necessary for church revitalization.
+It will consider the revitalization themes throughout the Old and New Testaments and the strongest leadership traits of those God used to bring new life to His people.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.